donald-pinckney/type-theory-seminar/README.md

 - [ ] Theorem: Progress under beta reduction (should be very easy)
 - [ ] Term finder

+#### How to help

+People can work on theorem proving about stuff in say chapter 2, while concurrently other people work on stuff for future chapters.
+Just see what is most interesting to you to implement or prove.

 ### Haskell (brannch `hs`)

 ### Haskell Inductive (branch `hs-inductive`)